Erythrolamprus breviceps

 Erythrolamprus breviceps, the short ground snake, is a species of snake in the family Colubridae.
 The species is found in Suriname, Brazil, Ecuador, Colombia, Bolivia, Peru, French Guiana, and Guyana.

+Classification

+Erythrolamprus breviceps belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America can be shown in the cladogram below, based on molecular DNA analysis: